Who Can Attend

 A marking rubric has been established to provide a fair and equitable evaluation.
 Students will submit their presentation and be called in front of a panel of 3 judges to present their solution.

 The following components will be evaluated:

 - Case solution

 Please see the Rules and Regulations

-The competition takes place on Saturday, February 25, 2017 and is one full day.
-The case overview takes place on Friday, February 24 at 12 p.m.
-ET via webinar.
+The competition takes place on Saturday, February 24, 2018 and is one full day.
+The case overview takes place in the week leading up to the event via webinar.
 It is mandatory that a minimum of one person per team attend the webinar.
 The case overview information will ONLY be shared through the webinar.

 We will accept registrations from up to two teams per institution.
 Should there be additional space available, we may open registration to one additional team.